DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 This _replaces_ the previous version of the callout, which can still be found at [this link](https://github.com/DinoChiesa/ApigeeEdge-Java-WsSec-Signature) .
-The previous version of the callout was not parameterizable, and depended upon wss4j.
-The latter prevented the use of the callout in Apigee cloud.
-This callout does not exhibit those limitations.
+The previous version of the callout was not parameterizable, and also depended upon wss4j.
+The wss4j dependency prevented the use of the callout in Apigee Edge or Apigee X (cloud hosted versions of Apigee).
+This callout does not have a dependency on wss4j, and can run in the cloud-hosted versions of Apigee.
+Also, this callout is much more flexible and parameterizable.

 ## Disclaimer